Tutorial on running median subtraction filter with application to searches for exotic field transients in multi-messenger astronomy: Conclusions

 Practitioners must pay attention to choosing the running window size: the window must be wider than the width of the transient signal of interest, while its size must be smaller than the characteristic time scale of undesired background clutter.
 As a consequence, one limitation of the RMSF is that the practitioner must assume something about the time duration of the signal of interest, when there may be little theoretical guidance.
 Overall, we find the RMSF to be an efficient choice for analyzing data with slowly varying baselines.
 It is largely insensitive to outliers and can preserve both transient signals and the stochastic characteristics of data streams.

 {\bf \center AUTHOR CONTRIBUTIONS\endcenter}

 All provided methodology, review, and editing.
-A.Sen wrote the initial draft, wrote software, and conducted numerical experiments.
-A.Sarantsev performed formal statistical analysis.
-G.B.\footnote{Contact author: gblewitt@unr.edu} conceptualized the application of robust statistics and provided supervision.
+A.P.S. wrote the initial draft, wrote software, and conducted numerical experiments.
+A.S. performed formal statistical analysis.
+G.B. conceptualized the application of robust statistics and provided supervision.
 A.D. conceptualized the work and provided project administration.